Williams Kastner has an active Environmental Practice Group with extensive experience handling a broad range of matters, including:

 The leader of the practice team dedicated to the waste industry, David Wiley, has been active for over 25 years as an associate member of the Washington Refuse and Recycling Association (“WRRA”).
 Mr. Wiley speaks frequently at WRRA meetings and conventions on state solid waste issues.

-Our experience in the transportation industry includes licensing, advising and general representation of solid, biomedical and hazardous waste carriers at the local, state and federal levels.
+Our experience in the transportation industry includes licensing, advising, and general representation of solid, biomedical, and hazardous waste carriers at the local, state, and federal levels.
 We also represent clients in transporter liability matters under state and federal environmental laws.